This page is meant to be a helpful resource to faculty. Divided into several parts, resources include materials related to:

-- Advising Students Who Want to Study Abroad This links you to the study abroad site page listing.
-This is the material that students use most to research programs and find resources about study abroad.
+- Advising Students Who Want to Study Abroad Link to study abroad program list.
+Students use this page to research programs and for resources about study abroad.
 Being familiar with it can help you advise students.

-- Credit Conversion Form Most students who are approved to go abroad on semester programs need credit approval.
+- Credit Conversion Form Most students who go abroad on semester programs need credit approval.
 This process, using this form, happens in the semester prior to their program under direction of the OIE.
 OIE expects at least a preliminary credit conversion form PRIOR to departing for their program.
-What this process does:
+Goals of this process: